 - NSCC's Centre of Geographic Sciences (COGS) provides a focused approach to geomatics training.
 COGS has earned a strong reputation among employers and geomatics professionals for the quality of the programs, hands-on training and practical learning provided to students.

 - You learn at a campus location that is dedicated to geomatics training and work alongside other students studying related disciplines.

 - Small class sizes provide you with lots of opportunities for one-on-one interaction and support.

 - You use up-to-date equipment and software and get the hands-on training that makes our grads the preferred choice of employers.

-- This program is accredited by Technology Accreditation Canada (TAC), an organization created by Technology Professionals Canada.
-TAC accreditation means that this program has been evaluated against standards in the National Accreditation Components, including the learning outcomes in the Canadian Technology Accreditation Criteria (CTAC) and as such is recognized nationally.
+- This program is accredited with the Canadian Technology Accreditation Board (CTAB), a standing committee of The Canadian Council of Technicians and Technologists (CCTT).
+CTAB accreditation means that this program has been evaluated against standards designed by industry leaders across Canada and is recognized internationally.
 Graduates may be eligible for membership with TechNova, the certifying organization for Engineering and Applied Science Technicians and Technologists in Nova Scotia.

 - Completion of this program provides the admission requirement for the Geomatics Engineering Technology program.

 - Graduates are able to receive credit towards the Canadian Board of Examiners for Professional Surveyors (CBEPS) examination requirements.